Provisioning EKS clusters

 By default, the script will create a small

 cluster.
-This means the master and worker EC2 instances will be less powerful machine types than in our production cluster.
+This means the worker EC2 instances will be less powerful machine types than in our production cluster.

 You can see more options to use when creating the cluster by running: